 I knew this recipe was a winner when I served it to John and he literally went back for seconds before I could!
 I love it when happy meal discoveries like that happen.

-- 1 medium eggplant (as narrow as possible - see notes for more tips)
+- 1 medium eggplant (as narrow as possible)*

-- 1/4 cup unbleached all purpose flour (or other flour of choice – GF for gluten-free eaters)
+- 1/4 cup unbleached all-purpose flour (or other flour of choice – GF for gluten-free eaters)

-- 2 Tbsp vegan parmesan + more for serving (or sub 1 Tbsp nutritional yeast per 2 Tbsp vegan parmesan)
+- 2 Tbsp vegan parmesan (plus more for serving // or sub 1 Tbsp nutritional yeast per 2 Tbsp vegan parmesan)

-- 1 tsp dried oregano (or 2 tsp fresh)
+- 1 tsp dried oregano (or double the amount if using fresh oregano)